UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-oo.rst

 Why is this separation so important?

-The idea here is to be able to replace this CLI program with a different type of interface like a GUI (Graphical User Interface) as an example and not having to make any changes to our data classes.
+The idea here is that we should be able to fairly easy replace this CLI program with a different type of interface like a GUI (Graphical User Interface) as an example and not having to make any changes to our data classes.
 The only thing that would need to change with a potential GUI feature is implementing actual gui elements to use those same classes.

 Test Driven Development
 -----------------------

-At this point we have done a great job refactoring the more complex code out of data holding classes and we are left with fairly simple classes that are more straightforward to unit test.
+At this point we have done a great job refactoring the more complex code out of data holding classes and we are left with simple classes that are more straightforward to unit test.

 The ``Donor`` and ``DonorCollection`` classes should now have close to 100 percent code coverage.

 Although it is ok to have a single test file to test all of your functionality, it is more common practice to have a test file per module.

-For example, you may define 3 test files:
+For example, you may create 3 test files:
 ``test_donor.py``, ``test_donor_collection.py`` and ``test_cli_main.py`` - each testing corresponding module.